mggger/tailbliss/content/blog/add-a-chatbot-to-shopify.md

 ---
-title: "How to Successfully Integrate an AI Chatbot into Your Shopify Store"
+title: "Enhance Your Shopify Store with a Free AI Chatbot from Embed"
-date: 2024-03-31
+date: 2024-04-01
 draft: false
 language: en
 categories: